-The operator can measure single points or perform 2d planar scans or 3d surface scans.
-This service fills a niece between the full manual process of a total station and a fully automatic 3d scanner.
-Our device is a semi automatic process where only the relevant information is recorded in a highly ordered fashion.
+The operator can measure single points or perform 2D planar scans or 3D surface scans.
+This service fills a niche between the full manual process of a total station and a fully automatic 3D scanner.
+Our device is a semi-automatic process where only the relevant information is recorded in a highly ordered fashion.

 The measurement range is 1 to 45 metres with an accuracy of less than 1mm per 10 metres.
 The unit can be relocated and its position resected to allow measurement of larger objects and times where areas of the object are obscured.
 A common example is measuring inside a vessel where bulkheads prevent sampling from a single location.